Lornavav/just-keep-spinning/README.md

 * An online booking system for members
 * The option for members to purchase memberships on the website

-### Site Goals

-The goal of Just Keep Spinning is to inform potential members (users) of what we have to offer.
-We want users to be able to visit the site and find all the information they need.
-We want users to be able to find information quickly, so we have chosen a simple design and kept content to a minimum.
-We have kept the structure of each of the 3 pages the same with uniformed nav bar and footer and image placement so that each page looks familiar to the user.

-### Design Choices

 ### User Stories